 Happy New Year!
 To kick things off right, I want to talk about the foundation of your site.
-The structure and organization of your site is so important and it doesn’t get as much attention as things like copywriting and link building (don’t get me wrong, those are crucial, I just think we need to look at the structure too, we don’t want it feeling left out!)
+Site Structure: Don’t Neglect It…Please!!
+The importance of proper site structure and organization The structure and organization of your site is so important and it doesn’t get as much attention as things like copywriting and link building (don’t get me wrong, those are crucial, I just think we need to look at the structure too, we don’t want it feeling left out!)

 If you haven’t recently evaluated the structure of your site, now is a good time to do that.
 If you are about to embark on a redesign, definitely plan the structure and organization of content before you begin.